ImpowerGames/impower/packages/sparkdown/src/inkjs/README.md

     INCLUDE ME???
     ```

-3. Since the engine trims away all empty lines, the empty line following a text block is included in the final compiled json as a text line starting with the special termination keyword `/@`.
+3. Since the compiler collapses consecutive newlines, the empty line following a text block is included in the final compiled json as a text line starting with the special termination keyword `/@`.

     This allows the runtime to detect when a block of dialogue has ended and text should no longer be associated with a character.